mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 28 July 2025

-- The average temperature today is 16.49˚C,
+- The average temperature today is 15.38˚C,
-- With highs of 16.49˚C and lows of 16.49˚C,
+- With highs of 15.38˚C and lows of 15.38˚C,
-- It may feel like 16.05˚C with overcast clouds
+- It may feel like 14.98˚C with broken clouds
-- The wind speed is 2.85m/s and visibility is 10000m
+- The wind speed is 1.92m/s and visibility is 10000m
-- The pressure is 1021hPa and humidity is 71%
+- The pressure is 1021hPa and humidity is 77%
 - The sun will rise at 04:24 and set at 20:04

 <!-- weather_marker ends -->